apigee/apigee-config-maven-plugin/README.md

   mvn apigee-config:exportAppKeys -Ptest -Dapigee.config.exportDir=./target
 ```
 The default "none" action is a NO-OP and it helps deploy APIs (using [apigee-deploy-maven-plugin](https://github.com/apigee/apigee-deploy-maven-plugin)) without affecting config.

+## To configure a proxy
+Supported from v2.3.0

+Please refer to this [doc](http://maven.apache.org/guides/mini/guide-proxies.html) that explains how to setup proxy settings in your settings.xml usually in your $HOME/.m2 directory.
+Only `https` protocol is supported

 ## Sample project
 Refer to an example project at [/samples/EdgeConfig](./samples/EdgeConfig)